HasanMukati/Java-Files/README.md

 I will continue to add more projects.

-Comment if you have any suggestions or questions on the codeor have any advice.
+Comment if you have any suggestions or questions on the code or have any advice.

 Thank you.